kjurek/pandoc_resume/markdown/resume.md

     Responsibilities:

-    - Deliver new features according to requirements
+    - Design, implement and test new features in Python 3
     - Investigate and fix bugs
     - Maintain and refactor existing code
 	- Analyse requirements and create tasks in JIRA